Gracie & Pedro: Pets to the Rescue: Plot

-Gracie and Pedro meet Willow, a horse who wants to do Everything With his owner Detective Doyle and his British-ferret Sherlock walk across the line.
-Pedro tries to convince Gracie to go the other way, hearing that the plane had gone the other.
-Gracie refuses and encounters an Pedro tries to convince Gracie to go the other way, hearing that the plane had gone the other.
+Gracie and Pedro meet Willow, a horse who wants to do everything with his owner Detective Doyle and his British-ferret Sherlock walk across the line.
+Pedro tries to convince Gracie to go the other way, hearing that the plane had gone the other direction.
 Gracie refuses and encounters a dog walker, believing he can follow her way home.
 An annoyed Pedro drags her through with his leash to find the path, eventually leading her into a garbage can headed for Utah.
-But they are ambushed by cats who takeoff their collars, and they are captured by animal control.
+They are ambushed by cats who take off their collars, and they are captured by animal control.
 Gracie learns that Pedro is scared to go back to the Pound, as he was when he was taken away from his cat tribe family after he kept going to steal food and mess with them with a nearby family neighbor.
-A snake duo Sissy-Chrissy Rescue The pets after the truck stops at a gas station, And take them to an underground home with they are due to be sacrificed through a viper bite and dumped in lava.
+A snake duo Sissy-Chrissy rescues the pets after the truck stops at a gas station and take them to an underground home where they are due to be sacrificed through a viper bite and dumped in lava.

-Pedro willingly decides to do the viper bite, feeling that if he does, he might be the most ferocious cat of all.
-But Gracie is chosen, but before she’s bitten by the snake, they are overheard by a group of cats that they slashed off the collars back at the alley, revealing deception.
+Pedro willingly decides to do the viper bite, but Gracie is chosen instead.
+Before she's bitten by the snake, they are overheard by a group of cats that they slashed off the collars back at the alley, revealing deception.
 Gracie and Pedro escape and jump into a sewer river, being sucked into a vortex and travel in a series of pipes underneath.
-They are then spat out into a river, And sissy and Chrissy vow To get the pets back and continue their search.
+They are then spat out into a river, and sissy and Chrissy vow to get the pets back and continue their search.